 It’s all typical mind fallacy.
 One side can’t believe someone could genuinely believe AGI is coming soon, and the other side can’t believe someone could genuinely believe AGI has no chance of happening in the next 50 years.
 Really, the most upsetting thing for me is that the most invested people have so little self-awareness that they can’t see they aren’t arguing about what they should be arguing about.

 For what it’s worth, my timelines are a bit long, 10% chance of AGI by 2045.
-(Editing note: I recently updated my forecast to 10% chance by 2040.
-Maybe I’ll explain why in a future post.)
+(Editing note: I recently updated my forecast to 10% chance by 2035.
+I’ve written a post explaining why.)
 This is long enough that most of AI safety research doesn’t feel worth it to me, but I’m willing to entertain the possiblity I’m wrong, and believe that reasonable people can believe AGI will happen within the next 10 years.
 I also think many of those reasonable people are at OpenAI.
 I also do wish there was less negativity in ML discourse, and more good-faith arguments, so if you want to write a post explaining why OpenAI is acting reasonably, feel free.
 It’s not actually going to change any minds, but it probably won’t hurt.

 As for what happens next?
 I see a few scenarios.